jiezhoucs/must-read/README.md

-# must-to-read
+# A list of must-read papers
-A list of must-to-read papers.
+This repository contains security papers that are cited by high-quality papers.